2016 Bukit Batok by-election: Campaigning

-Similarly, overseas voters also cast their votes across 10 overseas polling stations.
-After the end of voting, the boxes were sealed and sent to the two counting centres for tallying.

 Cooling-off Day incident

-On Cooling-off Day, the Media Development Authority (MDA) filed a police report against news website The Middle Ground for its article BB BE: 50 voters in Bukit Batok, which violated one of the regulations under the Elections Act.
-The penalty for both of these offences is a fine of up to $1,500, imprisonment of up to 12 months, or both.
+On Cooling-off Day, the Media Development Authority (MDA) filed a police report against news website The Middle Ground for its article BB BE: 50 voters in Bukit Batok, which violated one of the regulations under the Parliamentary Elections Act.
 Elections Department Singapore, on behalf of the Returning Officer, issued a formal notice and take down at 9.30am to have the article removed no later than 3.30pm.
 On 2 August, the website was issued a "stern warning in-lieu of prosecution" for the infraction.

-Under the Elections Act, any publication of the results of any election survey during the election period between the date where the writ is issued until polls closed (in the case of this by-election, between 20 April and 7 May) is strictly forbidden so are exit polls.
-Penalties under this clause carries a maximum one year imprisonment or up to S$1,500 fine, or both.
+Under the Parliamentary Elections Act, any publication of the results of any election survey during the election period between the date where the writ is issued until polls closed (in the case of this by-election, between 20 April and 7 May) is strictly forbidden, so are exit polls.
+Penalties under this clause carries a maximum one year imprisonment or up to a S$1,500 fine, or both.

 Results

-At around 11.30 pm on Polling Day, 7 May, it was officially announced that Pillai had become the MP-elect for Bukit Batok SMC with 61.2% of the vote, defeating Chee, who received 38.8%.
+At around 11.30 pm on Polling Day, 7 May, it was officially announced that Pillai had become the MP-elect for Bukit Batok SMC with 61.23% of the vote, defeating Chee, who received 38.77%.

 Four days after Polling Day, 32 of 52 overseas votes cast were compiled.
 Pillai and Chee received an additional 24 and 8 votes respectively.
+No spoiled votes were counted.